acer51-doctom/how-to-JNUSTool/assets/Section3.md

 - The Terminal (Mac and Linux)
 - Command Prompt (Windows)

+To launch JNUSTool.
+Anyways, you're gonna need to do the following steps to geet your CommonKey for JNUSTool.

 1. Put the files of JNUSTool inside of a folder on, for exemple, your desktop
 2. Double click JNUSTool.jar
 You should see a CommonKey error.
 This is normal.